rkrehn/devstudiotycoon/README.md

 * No end game or year, but there are constant challenges.
 * Moddability :)

+This game was written in Visual Studio .NET Express 2010.

 It's fully playable with some minor bugs, but feel free to donate at https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SB7CFNDSBHEFN